Instructor: Dr. Roger D. Eastman (first initial last name)(at symbol)cs.umd.edu

 Assignments in the class will include written homeworks, lightweight programming labs, and three major projects.
 Exams will count for 30% points, labs and projects for 45% and homework for 25%.

-Homeworks are due at the start of class and not accepted late, but the low grade will be dropped.
+Homeworks are due at the start of class and not accepted late, but the low grade will be dropped and all student will have one pass to hand in a homework one class period late.
 Labs and projects will be typically due by by midnight of the due date, with a 15% penalty if two days late, and 20% for each day past that.

 Grades will be available on grades.cs.